DealingLace/HDAnywhereMHUB-HA/README.md

 ### 4. Unique Entity IDs

-The integration automatically assigns a unique entity ID for each output based on the MHUB name, the output ID (like A, B, C), and the IP address.
-This ensures persistent tracking across Home Assistant restarts.
+The integration automatically assigns a unique entity ID for each output based on the zone names mentioned above.
+This ensures persistent tracking across Home Assistant restarts, and also means they are completely customizeable within HA.

 ## Logging